drorlab/edn_rel/README.md

 ### Using a GPU

-You can enable a gpu with the `--gpus` flag.
+You can enable a GPU with the `--gpus` flag.
 It is also recommended to provision additional CPUs with the `--num_workers` flags (more is better).
-GPU should have at least 12GB of memory.
+The GPU should have at least 12GB of memory.
 For example to train:

 `python -m edn.train data/test data/test --batch_size=2 --accumulate_grad_batches=32 --learning_rate=0.001 --max_epochs=6 --output_dir out/model --gpus=1 --num_workers=4`